alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 #### Use PostgreSQL image/container

 Docker containers are quick to start and it's possible for them to talk to each other, so let's set up a separate container for postgres.
+This approach also follows the Docker way, which is to have one container per process.

 *  In another terminal, if we run the following to start a new container based on the postgres image: